My wife and I jointly purchased a home three weeks before we got married and lived in it together after marriage. Is the house marital property?

 My wife and I jointly own a house and cannot agree who will own it after the divorce.
 Neither one of us want to give it up.
 What will happen to the house?

-A: A court must divide jointly held property equally and will not change title to property, except in the case of pensions.
-If neither of you can decide who keeps the house, then the court will sell the house via a trustee and the proceeds will be divided equally between the two of you.
+A court must equally divide jointly held property and will not change title to property, except in the case of pensions.
+If neither of you can decide who keeps the house in the division of assets, then the court will sell the house via a trustee and the proceeds will be divided equally between the two of you.

 Dissipation of Assets

 I am having an affair right now and want to buy my girlfriend a car and pay for her rent.
 Will this be considered dissipating assets?